 We are confident that auditing 2.5 per cent of registrants is a proportionate approach which gives us a good picture of whether professionals are meeting our standards or not, while keeping costs down to manageable levels.
-However, we will continue to monitor trends in the audit outcomes to consider whether our approach should change in the future.
+However, we will continue to monitor trends in the audit outcomes and the outcomes of on-going research activities to consider whether our approach should change in the future.